microsoft/nearobject-framework/README.md

 #### Linux

 g++ or llvm/clang are suitable, however, some care must be taken to obtain a compatible standard library.
-A known, working environment is ubuntu 20.04 (focal) with LLVM 15.0.1 and the `libstdc++-10-dev` package.
-LLVM 15.0.1 can be installed using the [automatic installation script](https://apt.llvm.org/#llvmsh) and `libstdc++-10-dev` can be installed with `sudo apt-get install -y libstdc++-10-dev`.
+A known, working environment is ubuntu 22.04 (jammy) with clang 14.0.0 and LLVM 14.0.0.
+Both are both provided by the official ubuntu package repository so can be installed using `apt`.
+Detailed development environment setup instructions can be found in the Linux [`README`](/linux/README.md).

 ### CMake